pyeventsourcing/eventsourcing/docs/topics/process.rst

 Since a notification log functions effectively as a durable FIFO buffer, a system of determinate process applications pulling notifications logs can be recognised as a `Kahn Process Network <https://en.wikipedia.org/wiki/Kahn_process_networks>`__ (KPN).

-If a system happens to involve processes that are not determinate, the system will not be determinate, and could be described in more general terms as "dataflow" or "stream processing".
+Kahn Process Networks are determinate systems.
+If a system of process applications happens to involve processes that are not determinate, the system as a whole will not be determinate, and could be described in more general terms as "dataflow" or "stream processing".
+However, in these cases, it may help that other components are determinated, and work together in a determinate way.

 Orders, reservations, payments